Teksta versija

 1) to request and receive information from the authorities involved in the management of the European Union funds and from other authorities, and also from the beneficiaries which is necessary for the performance of its obligations, including to receive, process, and store personal data of natural persons in accordance with Regulation (EU) No 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC;

-2) in order to ensure the accuracy and reliability of the audit opinion and the annual control report provided to the European Commission, to carry out checks that are not directly related to the specific project, however, that may impact the conformity of the project with the legal acts of the European Union and the laws and regulations of the Republic of Latvia or the efficiency of the use of the European Union funds;
+2) in order to ensure the accuracy and reliability of the audit opinion and the annual control report provided to the European Commission, to carry out checks that are not directly related to the specific project, however, that may impact the conformity of the project with the legal acts of the European Union and the Republic of Latvia or the efficiency of the use of the European Union funds;

 3) to request and obtain direct access to data in the State information systems in such amount which is necessary for the performance of the obligations of the audit authority.

-(4) The Ministry of Finance shall ensure that the functions fulfilled thereby as the audit authority in accordance with this Law are separated from the other functions thereof, including these which are fulfilled thereby as the managing authority and the beneficiary.
+(4) The Ministry of Finance shall ensure that the functions fulfilled thereby as the audit authority in accordance with this Law are separated from the other functions thereof, including those which it fulfils as the managing authority and the beneficiary.

 Section 14.
 Accounting Authority, the Obligations and Rights Thereof